Woodbine Mall

-Woodbine Centre is a shopping mall in Toronto, Ontario, Canada.
+Woodbine Mall & Fantasy Fair is a shopping mall in Toronto, Ontario, Canada.
 It is located at Rexdale Boulevard and Highway 27 in the Rexdale area of Toronto, across Rexdale Boulevard from Woodbine Racetrack.
 The mall has over 130 stores and is home to Fantasy Fair, a year-round indoor amusement park.
 The fair houses a Charles I. D. Looff carousel.
 It is one of 13 still in operation today.
 They also have a 50-foot ferris wheel which they say is the only one in North America.
+The ferris wheel was closed in April 2024.

 History

-Woodbine Centre was opened in 1985 by developer Cadillac Fairview, Its design served as inspiration for property developer Sir John Hall when planning the MetroCentre, the UK's largest shopping mall, in the 1980s.
+Woodbine Centre was opened in 1985 by developer Cadillac Fairview, Its design served as inspiration for property developer Sir John Hall when planning the MetroCentre, formerly the UK's largest shopping mall, in the 1980s.
+CF sold Woodbine Centre in 2005 to a numbered company.

 In 2008, proposed development of an entertainment centre at Woodbine Racetrack and the closure of national stores like Shoppers Drug Mart fuelled rumours that the mall was closing.
-Instead, then-owners Darton Property planned renovations to washrooms.
+Instead, then-owners Darton Property planned renovations, starting with redesigned washrooms.

 As of 2016, the assessed value of the property was $96,708,000.
 Woodbine Mall Holdings Inc. owed over a half-million in unpaid taxes that year.

+On May 2, 2023, Woodbine Mall Holdings Inc. was placed in receivership by Romspen Investment Corporation.
+Ernst & Young was appointed receiver.